larfuma/fhir-eyecare-ig/README.md

 ## 1. Work on the Visual Acuity Observation profile

+1.1 Merging with the ADHA VA Observation Profile:

-To specify the values it should communicate I have copied the slicing method from the [Australian ADHA Visual Acuity Observation Profile](https://build.fhir.org/ig/AuDigitalHealth/ci-fhir-r4/StructureDefinition-dh-observation-visualacuity-1.html), Credit to the Authors!
+To specify the values it should communicate I have copied the slicing method from the [Australian ADHA Visual Acuity Observation Profile](https://build.fhir.org/ig/AuDigitalHealth/ci-fhir-r4/StructureDefinition-dh-observation-visualacuity-1.html), (Credit to the Authors)

+1.2 Handling String VA Data:
-Ophthalmologists in germany currently document >90% of their Visual acuity measurements as strings.
+Ophthalmologists in Germany currently document >90% of their visual acuity measurements as strings.
 Their EMRs are usually not certified to convert this data into numerical or ratio values I felt i sadly had to introduce some capability for the profile to handle string values as well, although this is unneccessary and damaging to interoperability.
 I have made an effort to to demonstrate that this is not encouraged with a warning, and it may be reasonable to remove this capability in healthcare services which are not overly reliant on string-formatted VA data.